 Gender-fluid An adjective describing someone for whom gender identity and presentation is a spectrum.
 A gender-fluid person doesn’t confine themself to one gender, or even a few.
 Instead, they may fluctuate between presenting as feminine, masculine, neither, or both.

-Gender-nonconforming A term for people who do not identify with the traditional view of two genders.
+Gender-nonconforming A term some people use to refer to those who do not identify with their assigned sex at birth.
+AFC does not use this term, as it sounds clinical and possibly stigmatizing.
+Use "gender non-binary" or "gender fluid" in general references.
 When talking about individuals, be specific about how a person describes or expresses gender identity and behavior.
-Not synonymous with transgender.
+This term is synonymous with transgender.

 Grantmaking One word, no hyphen.